Which of the following is classified as an accounts receivable? | Study Prep in Pearson+

 1

-Understand the definition of accounts receivable: Accounts receivable represents amounts owed to a business by its customers for goods or services sold on credit.
-It is recorded as an asset on the balance sheet.
+Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
+It is recorded as an asset on the balance sheet because it represents money that will be received in the future.

 Analyze the first option: 'Amounts owed by customers for goods sold on credit.'
-This matches the definition of accounts receivable because it involves customers owing money for credit sales.
+This fits the definition of accounts receivable because it represents money owed by customers for goods sold on credit.

-Analyze the second option: 'Advances to suppliers.'
-This does not qualify as accounts receivable because it represents a prepayment made by the business to suppliers, not amounts owed by customers.
+Evaluate the second option: 'Interest receivable on investments.'
+This is not classified as accounts receivable.
+Instead, it is considered interest income or interest receivable, which is a separate category of asset.

-Analyze the third option: 'Interest receivable from investments.'
-This is not accounts receivable because it represents interest income earned but not yet received, which is classified as interest receivable, a separate account.
+Examine the third option: 'Notes receivable from related parties.'
+Notes receivable are formal written promises to pay a certain amount, often including interest, and are classified separately from accounts receivable.

-Analyze the fourth option: 'Loans made to employees.'
-This is not accounts receivable because it represents a loan asset, not amounts owed by customers for credit sales.
+Review the fourth option: 'Advances to employees for travel expenses.'
+Advances to employees are considered prepaid expenses or other receivables, not accounts receivable, as they do not arise from credit sales to customers.

 Watch next